How Does Medical Underwriting Affect Your Life Insurance Premium?

 It's best to be honest about your smoking habit when applying for a Term Life Insurance policy.
 This way, you can be guided to the options most suited to your needs and increase your likelihood of receiving coverage - at a good rate.

 Tobacco users who chew, snuff, vape, smoke cigars or pipes are still considered nicotine users by most insurance carriers.
-At AIG Direct, we work with you to find a carrier and policy that offers a competitive life insurance rate for your personal situation.
+At AIG Direct, we work with you to find a life insurance policy that offers a competitive life insurance rate for your personal situation.
 We may be able to find you a non-smoker rate, depending on the nature of your tobacco usage.

 While many states are now decriminalizing or legalizing medicinal or recreational use of marijuana, life insurance carriers have been slower to revise their guidelines.